Gabriel-RQ/pyinterfacer/README.md

   i.add_to_layer(((surface, destination), ...), layer=RenderLayer.OVERLAY)
 ```

-The functions to clear, restore and set opacity to the overlay also apply for per interface overlays.
+The methods to clear, restore and set opacity to the overlay also apply for interface overlays.

 # Underlayers